AashishUpadhyay/SystemDesign/README.md

 In this post I have tried to come up with a design for various components of a tiny url system using my knowledge in distributed systems.

 ## Requirements
-Before we begin it is important to assess the scale requirement of our application.
+Before we begin it is important to assess the scale requirements of our application.
 A lot of our design choices will depend on the scalability of our Application.

 Lets assume that our application needs to support 10 trillion URLs.
 This is a decent number to start designing out application given there are approximately 1.5 billion websites all over the internet.